-Month of booking of an invoice by supplier can be different than the booking of same purchase invoice by you.
-For example, supplier could have filed the invoice in Jan 2018 month’s GSTR 1 whereas you could have booked the same and claimed your ITC in March 2018 month.
+The month of booking of an invoice by the supplier can be different than the booking of the same purchase invoice by you.
+For example, the supplier could have filed the invoice in Jan 2018 month’s GSTR 1 whereas you could have booked the same and claimed your ITC in March 2018 month.

 D. Missing Invoice